Suspect charged with five murders in shotgun attack on Maryland newsroom

 The newspapers published by the company, part of the Tronc Inc media group, have focused on local news in the shadows of two much larger competitors, the Washington Post and Baltimore Sun.

-Additional reporting by Brendan O'Brien in Milwaukee and Doina Chiacu in Washington; Editing by Richard Balmforth and Jeffrey Benkoe
+Additional reporting by Brendan O'Brien in Milwaukee, Doina Chiacu in Washington, and Gina Cherelus in New York; Editing by Richard Balmforth and Jeffrey Benkoe